1. Berkeley Haas MBA graduate salaries are on the rise

 In 2021, Berkeley Haas startup founders raised record funding, for a total of $125 million!
 This includes Oishii, the world’s first indoor vertical strawberry firm, founded by Hiroki Koga (Berkeley Haas MBA Class of 2017).

-Holistic career support: Looking beyond the Berkeley Haas MBA Employment Report
+Holistic career support: Looking beyond the report

 As a leading business school, the MBA program at Berkeley Haas has one of the highest graduate salaries.
 But, Abby is quick to note other components that MBA students should think about.